rucio/documentation/docs/operator/transfers/transfers_overview.md

 The path will be then submitted to the transfertool either in its integrity, if transfertool supports multi-hopping, or in multiple iterations.

-The final steps are for the `reciver` or `poller` to monitor the transfer's completion in transfertool and `finisher` to mark the transfers as completed.
+The final steps are for the `receiver` or `poller` to monitor the transfer's completion in transfertool and `finisher` to mark the transfers as completed.
 We only described here a simple case, when the transfer is successful on the first try.
 In case of errors, multiple transitions are possible between